Vertex algebras of CohFT-type: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Yi-Zhi Huang for helpful discussions and to \cite{moppz} for their work on the cohomological field theory calculations for vector bundles of coinvariants defined from integrable modules over affine Lie algebras.
+The authors are grateful to Yi-Zhi Huang for helpful discussions, and to Marian, Oprea, Pandharipande, Pixton, and Zvonkine, for their work in \cite{moppz}.
 Conversations with Aaron Bertram from some years ago helped with TQFTs computations.
 The authors also thank Daniel Krashen and Bin~Gui for discussions about lattices.
 We thank the referee for their valuable comments.
 Gibney was supported by NSF DMS--1902237.